Excitation of nonlinear second order betatron sidebands for Knock Out slow extraction at the third-integer resonance: Nonlinear beam spectra under excitation

-In \gls{rfko} extraction, the beam is excited transversely with a signal of a certain bandwidth.
-Under the excitation, the betatron oscillation amplitude is increased, and so does the magnitude in the respective Schottky spectra (\cref{fig:sim:schottky_spectra}).
-When the amplitude grows beyond the separatrix where particles are extracted, a significant DC leakage into the low frequencies is observed in the Schottky spectra due to the slow variation in centroid position compared to the case without extraction where the mean beam position remains at zero.
+In \gls{rfko} extraction, the beam is excited transversely with a signal of a certain bandwidth to account for its intrinsic tune spread.
+While many different signal types can be used depending on the application, a band-limited noise signal is used here to avoid the bias of any specific non-uniform excitation spectrum.
+Under the excitation, the betatron oscillation amplitude is increased, and so does the magnitude in the respective Schottky spectra in \cref{fig:sim:schottky_spectra}.
+When the amplitude grows beyond the separatrix where particles are extracted, a significant DC leakage into the low frequencies is observed in the Schottky spectra.
+This is due to the slow variation in centroid position compared to the case without extraction, where the mean beam position remains at zero.

-Traditionally, the excitation signal consists of a frequency band in the vicinity of one of the first order betatron sidebands.
-The excitation induces coherent beam oscillations at the excitation frequency, which can be observed in the Schottky spectrum.
-These are dominantly visible \emph{only} at the \emph{absolute} excitation frequency, and not at the other, not directly excited betatron sidebands.
-This becomes especially obvious for an excitation signal placed near the second order betatron sideband at $2q_\x$, for which the oscillation amplitude of the excited second order sideband is increased even beyond the amplitude of the nearby first order sidebands.
-This behaviour is only observed at the excited sideband, and not at the other sidebands in the Schottky spectrum, which are not directly excited.
-In general, the magnitudes in the Schottky spectrum for the case of excitation near the second order sideband are smaller compared to the excitation at the first order sideband with equal excitation strength.
-This suggests that the coupling to the beam is weaker at the higher order sidebands, but it is still sufficient for driving \ifglsused{rf}{an}{a} \gls{rfko} extraction.
+Traditionally, the excitation band is placed in the vicinity of one of the first order betatron sidebands.
+This is the consequence of modelling the excitation as a forced oscillation of individual particles undergoing simple harmonic motion under linear restoring force.
+Motivated by the nonlinear dynamics discussed above, a second case is considered where the excitation band is placed near the second order betatron sideband.
+The choice of two nearby sidebands around $f/f_\rev \approx 1-q_\x \approx 2q_\x \approx 2/3$ avoids a systematic bias on the spill quality stemming from a large difference of excitation frequencies.
+It also allows to distinguish the behaviour of the excited bands from the corresponding basebands around $f/f_\rev \approx 1/3$.
+As can be seen in \cref{fig:sim:schottky_spectra}, in both cases the excitation induces coherent beam oscillations only at the \emph{absolute} excitation frequency, whereas the spectral response at any other betatron sideband at the other harmonics remains one order of magnitude weaker.
+This becomes especially obvious for the excitation band placed near $2q_\x$, for which the oscillation magnitude of the excited second order sideband is increased even beyond the magnitude of the nearby first order sideband $1-q_\x$.
+Such a behaviour is only observed at the excited sideband, and not at any of the other sidebands, which are not directly excited.
+In general, the overall magnitudes observed in the Schottky spectrum for the case of excitation near the second order sideband $2q_\x$ are smaller compared to the case of excitation at the first order sideband $1-q_\x$, even though in the former case the amplitude of the excitation signal used in the simulation is larger to achieve an equal extraction rate.
+This suggests that the coupling to the beam is weaker at the higher order sidebands, but it is still sufficient for driving \ifglsused{rf}{an}{a} \gls{rfko} extraction, as demonstrated in the upcoming section.